 I'm the proud son of a nurse and a computer programmer, but it's pretty fair to say the arts weren't exactly running through my veins.
 My theatre career began with a portrayal of Humptey Dumptey in a central Pennsylvania middle school play, and I've been falling off metaphorical walls ever since.
-NYC is my home now, where I'm a musical director, pianist, orchestrator, singer and (most recently) a data scientist.
+NYC is my home now, where I'm a music director, pianist, orchestrator/arranger, and vocal coach.

-I'm an avid communicator and I am deeply fascinated by how music and theatre communicates messages, values, and stories.
+I'm an avid communicator and deeply fascinated by how music and theatre communicates messages, values, and stories.
 This interest has led me around the globe to many a piano near and far.
-After graduating from Baldwin Wallace University, I performed across America with the national tour of JERSEY BOYS and sailed to dozens of countries with Norwegian Cruise Lines.
-I've been lucky enough to work on benefit concerts for Broadway Cares/Equity Fights AIDS and Artists Striving to End Poverty, leading to performances with stars ranging from Darren Criss to Sutton Foster.
+After graduating from Baldwin Wallace University, I performed across America with the national tour of Jersey Boys and sailed to dozens of countries with Norwegian Cruise Lines.
+I've been lucky enough to work as an MD and arranger for a variety of concerts, leading to performances with stars ranging from Darren Criss to David Archuleta.
 I've also worked as a copyist/music assistant on a variety of projects, including the Avett Brothers' new musical Swept Away and the Jimmy Awards.
-The global pandemic has devastated our world, but I've stayed busy by performing (virtually) with Shoshana Bean and orchestrating and editing fundraiser videos for The Bail Project, BC/EFA, and Performing Arts Conservatory of New Canaan.
+As we all went digital in 2020, I've stayed busy by performing (virtually) with Shoshana Bean and orchestrating and editing fundraiser videos for The Bail Project, BC/EFA, and Performing Arts Conservatory of New Canaan.

 Outside of music, I'm a tree-climbing enthusiast, devoted TED Talk listener and (well-intentioned) amateur chef.
 I like to learn, solve problems, and to stay busy; why not do all three?